Louisiana · Marriage planning

 Build a Louisiana-specific Islamic prenup.

-Shariawiz's Louisiana workflow is customized to Louisiana's community-property regime, the local premarital-agreement statute, and the formalities your county clerk will look for at execution. $999 includes the prenup, the Muslim marriage contract, and two state-specific Islamic wills.
+Shariawiz's Louisiana workflow is customized to Louisiana's community-property regime, the local premarital-agreement statute, and the formalities your county clerk will look for at execution. $999 - or $849 with exclusive code ADHAM26 - includes the prenup, the Muslim marriage contract, and two state-specific Islamic wills.

 Frequently asked